 The unique capabilities of the Leakwise Oil on Water Monitoring Systems enable remote measurement of oil presence for:

-The data can be transmitted to remote data loggers or computers via local wired processor or via satellites, cellular, or point-to-point wireless communications.
+The data can be transmitted to remote data loggers or computers via local wired processors or via satellites, cellular, or point-to-point wireless communications.

 Some skimming pumps operated by conductivity sensors will pump substantial amounts of water together with the oil.
 An ID-225 hydrocarbon thickness monitor installed in a separator can activate the skimming pump at a certain thickness of hydrocarbon layer (for example at 100 mm) and stop the pump at a reduced thickness (for example at 10 mm), until additional thickness growth is detected again.
 This method ensures that only hydrocarbons and no water will be removed, and reduces the high costs of transporting large quantities of water with the oil, saving unnecessary treatment costs.